2023 to 2024 academic year

 This helps with any extra travel costs you may have to attend your university, college, or placement because of your disability.
 The amount you get will depend on your disability.

-For 2022 to 2023 there are some exceptions for students who may need more travel support.
+There are some exceptions for students who may need more travel support.

 - learning difficulty, such as dyslexia, dyspraxia, or ADHD